 • Sababa: For good Lebanese and Mediterranean food.
 I simply love their falafels and shawarma.

-Munich Cathedral, or Frauenkirche, is the biggest church in the city of Munich.
-And according to me, it is one of the prettiest too.
+Munich Cathedral, or Frauenkirche, is the biggest church in Munich.
+It is also one of the prettiest.

 You can enter the church for free and appreciate its history and architecture.